 The pillar crypts at Knossos are in the west wing of the palace, the main religious and ceremonial quarter, close to the Throne Room and the tripartite shrine on the Central Court.

-The pillar crypts at Knossos are located in the west wing of the palace, which was the main religious and ceremonial quarter, set behind the western side of the great Central Court.
-They lie close to the other sacred rooms of this wing, including the Throne Room with its griffin frescoes, the tripartite shrine that fronted the court, and the storage magazines, forming part of a concentrated religious complex.
+The pillar crypts at Knossos stand in the west wing of the palace.
+That wing served as the main religious and ceremonial quarter, set behind the western side of the great Central Court.
+The crypts lie close to the other sacred rooms of this wing.
+Their neighbours include the Throne Room with its griffin frescoes, the tripartite shrine that fronted the court, and the long storage magazines.
+Together these form a concentrated religious complex.
+The position of the crypts deep within this most solemn part of the palace is itself telling.

-This position is itself an important clue to the crypts’ purpose: their place among the most sacred rooms of the palace, rather than in the residential or service areas, supports the interpretation that they were cult rooms rather than ordinary storage basements.
-The arrangement, with the open Central Court and its shrine above and the dim, secret pillar crypts below and behind, reflects the different levels and moods of Minoan religious life at Knossos, from public ceremony to secluded rite.
+That location is an important clue to the crypts’ purpose.
+Their place among the most sacred rooms of the palace, rather than in the residential or service areas, supports the reading that they were cult rooms rather than storage basements.
+The arrangement pairs the open Central Court and its shrine above with the dim, secret pillar crypts below and behind.
+This reflects the different levels and moods of Minoan religious life at Knossos, from public ceremony in the light to secluded rite in the dark.
 Our guide to the Throne Room covers the west wing, and the next section covers how to see the crypts.

 Can you see the pillar crypts at Knossos today?